freenas/freenas-docs/userguide/system.rst

 #endif truenas

-If your organization already has a CA, the CA's certificate and key can be imported.
+If the organization already has a CA, the CA certificate and key can be imported.
 Click the :guilabel:`Import CA` button to open the configuration screen shown in
 :numref:`Figure %s <import_ca_fig>`.